kirstykitto/CLAtoolkit/README.md

 Add a unit offering with hashtags (for twitter) and group id (for facebook) Add users with twitter id and facebook id
 Login is at http://localhost:8000/

+Installation on Ubuntu using Apache
+-
+Step by step instructions for installation on Ubuntu using Apache server can be found [here](docs/apache-install.md)

 Creating a Development VM Development with Docker
 ---------